Title: | Minimalist Async Evaluation Framework for R |

 x[.progress]

-collects map results whilst showing a progress bar
+collects map results whilst showing a progress bar from

 x[.stop]